Section 5: Applications!

 But now I realize that the question of whether someone can be confident that it is clear to cross in this situation, and the question of whether it is safe to cross in this situation are two very different things, and each should be discussed separately.

-Return to Frequently Asked Questions Q: Sixty years ago it was always "safe to cross when quiet" -- why is that not always true today?
+Return to Frequently Asked Questions Q: Sixty years ago it was always clear to cross whenever it was quiet -- why are there situations where that is not true today?

 A: I have been wondering about this ever since Stanley Suterko, one of the first 5 orientation and mobility specialists, told me that in the 1940's and 1950's, they could hear all the cars with enough warning to know that it was clear to cross whenever it was quiet.